Catherine, Kansas

 St. Catherine Catholic Church in Catherine, Kansas.

-Catherine, Kansas is located northeast of Hays on the banks of Victoria Creek.
-The settlement was named in honor of the Great Empress of Russia, Catherine the Second.
+Catherine, Kansas, is located northeast of Hays on the banks of Victoria Creek in Ellis County.
+As of the 2020 census, the population was 113.

-Catherine was founded in April 1876 by German-Russians from Katharinenstadt, Russia.
-These people included the families of Justus Bissing, Friedrich Karlin, Peter Karlin, Jacob Karlin, and Friedrick Koerner.
+The settlement was founded in April 1876 by German-Russians from Katharinenstadt, Russia, and was named in honor of the Great Empress of Russia, Catherine the Second.
+These people included the families of Justus Bissing, Friedrich Karlin, Peter Karlin, Jacob Karlin, and Friedrich Koerner.
 When the families, which numbered about 27 people, arrived in Hays, they first rented a building, in which they all lived for about five weeks.
 They drove their wagons to the new townsite every morning, hauling material and building homes.
 More families, comprising 73 people, arrived in July.
 Yet other German-Russians would join the others in September 1876 and August 1877.
 The original land was purchased from the Kansas school commission, with each resident contributing to the purchase price and receiving shares.
 A post office was established in the village in November 1882.

 The townspeople continued their Russian custom of living in towns and driving to and from the farm each day to work.
 The livestock was kept in town on a specific section set aside for grazing purposes.
 While this custom was socially advantageous, over time, it would cause the village to become one of the poorest settlements in the area due to all of the commuting time.
 Finally, the people realized this was not practical, and the practice was ceased.

-In absence of a priest, Catholic services were often held outside or in homes until a schoolhouse, which also served as a church, that was built in 1879.
+In the absence of a priest, Catholic services were often held outside or in homes until a schoolhouse, which also served as a church, was built in 1879.
 For the next 13 years, services were held there until a new church building could be completed.
 In October 1892, the new church was dedicated.

 In 1897, the communal shareholding of the St. Catherine Town and Grazing Company was changed, and deeds were issued for ownership of town lots and land.
 By 1902, the community’s children had outgrown the school, and a new four-roomed stone structure was built.
 It was entrusted to the Sisters of St. Agnes, who had taken charge of the old school.

 Another change was in the making for the St. Catherine Town Company in 1908.
 In February, the last bit of communal land, upon a petition signed by two-thirds of the shareholders, was divided among the shareholders by casting lots.
-By 1910, the town was called home to about 50 people.
+By 1910, the town was home to about 50 people.

-© Kathy Alexander/Legends of Kansas, updated March 2022.
+©Kathy Alexander/Legends of Kansas, updated June 2025.

 Also See: